History of Whisky: From Monastic Roots to Global Fame

-In a significant step to prevent counterfeiting liquor and better ensure safe consumption, the Government of Andhra Pradesh has introduced a compulsory QR code scanner for every liquor bottled sold in the state.
+In a significant step to prevent counterfeiting liquor and better ensure safe consumption, the Government of Andhra Pradesh has introduced a compulsory QR code scanner for every liquor bottle sold in the state.
 Chief Minister N. Chandrababu Naidu is the driver of this initiative, which is one of the most visionary digital governance reforms in the excise sector in India.

 From October 2025, all retailers across the state of Andhra Pradesh will be required to scan each bottle through the AP Excise Suraksha App (APESA) prior to completing the sale of that bottle.
 This short yet effective step ensures that every bottle that the consumer retrieves is surely authentic, produced legally, and distributed through approved channels in the state.